 Applying the Infill

 The purpose of the infill is to keep the blades held upright and to add more weight to the grass.
-This also improves the look greatly and gives the grass a full, healthy appearance.
+This greatly improves the look and gives the grass a full, healthy appearance.
 A power brush is used to force the blades up in order for the infill to be applied.

 Final Brush and Groom for Perfection

 The final step requires one last final brush of the grass to remove any debris and to push the infill granules down to the base.